Are You Related to the McCormacks?

 tea cosy

-The grownups made conversation, about things that were not of our world: the races, farming the sheep property that Uncle Matt owned in the Western District, television, (Grandma Bourke was a huge fan of Graham Kennedy) and people we didn’t know.
+The grownups made conversation, about things that were not of our world: the races, farming the cattle property that Uncle Matt owned in the Western District, television, (Grandma Bourke was a huge fan of Graham Kennedy) and people we didn’t know.

 Afterwards we children went outside under the weeping elm tree in the front yard, to play.
 It is only there I have any memory of interacting with our cousins, and not much there either.
 They were younger than us, and lived in a very different world.
 Occasionally our other cousins, Uncle Jack’s children, even less familiar, would come to visit on Christmas Day.